THD-autonomous-system/ros-2023-thd/README.md

 This means that we must first create the environment in which our program will run.
 We already have a ready-made environment and we just need to building it:

     ./buid_docker.sh

+Or if you have an Nvidida video card:

+    ./buid_docker.sh -n

 Next will begin the process of building.
 If the process ends incorrectly or with an error, you must start building again.